vavrines/Kinetic.jl/paper/paper.md

 Based on type inference and multiple dispatch, it is a promising choice to solve the two-language problem.

 Kinetic.jl focuses on the theoretical and numerical studies of many-particle systems of gases, photons, plasmas, neutrons, etc.
-A hierarchy of abstractions is implemented.
+A hierarchy of abstractions is implemented in the library.
 At the highest level, it is feasible to model and simulate a fluid dynamic problem within 10 lines of code.
 At the lowest level, we design the methods for general numbers and arrays, so that it is possible to cooperate with existing packages in Julia ecosystem.
 As an example, It uses Flux.jl [@Flux2018] to create and train scientific machine learning models.